Mobile Phone Forensics: Acquisition and Examination

 Mobile OS forensics: Android vs iOS

-Both share a Unix lineage and per-app sandboxing, but their on-disk layouts differ enough for clean comparison MCQs.
+Both share a Unix lineage and per-app sandboxing, but their on-disk layouts are distinct enough to affect acquisition strategy.

 Both platforms enforce app sandboxing and full-disk encryption, which is why a logical pull rarely gives the analyst more than what an app chooses to expose through ADB or the iTunes backup protocol.